Igors78/Private-events/README.md

 - `install Rails`
 - `bundle install`
 - `rails db:migrate`
+- `rails db:seed` for sample populating the database

 ## Test

 - Run `rails test` in your terminal to see if all functional and integration tests are passing
-- Run `rails test test/system/events_test.rb` to see if system tests passing
+- Run `rails test:system` to see if system tests passing

 ## Usage